-- 1. PLAN PREPARATION includes all personnel, equipment, and material costs associated with the preparation and submittal of a QAPP Contractor Addendum (Appendix B) along with Tier II Assessment, well abandonment, monitoring, or other plan requested by the Department.
-One personnel mobilization shall be allowed if deemed appropriate to conduct a survey of site conditions prior to plan preparation.
-If obtaining and reporting of tax map information is warranted to prepare the plan, an additional \$50.00 may be allowed. - 2.
+- 1. PLAN PREPARATION includes all personnel, equipment, and material costs associated with the preparation and submittal of a Site-specific Work Plan or QAPP Contractor Addendum (Appendix B) along with Tier II Assessment, well abandonment, monitoring, or other plan requested by the Department.
+One personnel mobilization may be allowed if deemed appropriate to conduct a survey of site conditions prior to plan preparation.
+If obtaining and reporting of tax map information is warranted to prepare the plan, an additional \$70.00 may be allowed.
+The QAPP Contractor Addendum (Appendix B) rate (C1) may be used until the contractor's ACQAP has been approved; after which the Site-specific Work Plan rate (A1) will apply. - 2.
 RECEPTOR SURVEY includes all personnel, equipment, and material costs associated with the location, documentation (on an approximately scaled site map), and screening of all potentially impacted receptors within 1,000 feet of the facility being investigated.
 A receptor includes any person, structure, surface water body, basement, utility, sensitive habitat, and/or water supply well (public or privately owned, potable or non-potable) that are or may be affected by a release.
 Screening means semi-quantitative measurement for hydrocarbons using properly calibrated field instruments such as organic vapor analysis, immunoassay, and/or explosive limit indicator.
 One personnel mobilization may be added to this component if it is conducted independently of other components. - 3.
 COMPREHENSIVE SURVEY includes all personnel, equipment, and material costs associated with the spatial location (both horizontal and elevations) of all existing and former underground storage tanks, lines, dispensers, above and below ground structures, and potential receptors (identified during the receptor survey).
 A Professional Land Surveyor, holding a current SC license, shall perform this survey.
 The report will include a plat or map signed or certified by the Professional Land Surveyor.
 The cost for travel to and from the site by the Professional Land Surveyor and completion of the map are included in the rate.
 Additional mobilization may not be added to this component.
 One comprehensive survey will be allowed for each 500 ft. by 500 ft. area (250,000 square feet).
 Additional surveys may be allowed for each additional 500 ft. by 500 ft. area.